DmitriySh/system-design-course/02-caching-api-and-observability/Lecture.md

 with a cache is **data invalidation**. \
 If your program can work without caching, don't use it.

-Cache - is a key-value storage with higher speed data access than the main database.
+Cache - is a key-value storage in memory with higher speed data access than the main database.

 Functionality:
  - reducing the response time of services;